-Manulife IM keeps records of proxy voting activities and those records include proxy voting policies and procedures, records of votes cast on behalf of clients, records of client requests for proxy voting information; and any documents generated in making a vote decision.
-These documents are available for inspection by clients, regulatory authorities, or government agencies.
+voting information, and any documents generated in making a vote decision.
+These documents may be available for inspection by regulatory authorities or government agencies.

-Manulife IM discloses voting records on its website and those records are updated on a quarterly basis.
-The voting records generally reflect the voting decisions made for retail, institutional and other client funds in the aggregate.
+Manulife IM discloses voting records, and those records are updated on a monthly basis.
+The voting records generally reflect the voting decisions made for retail, institutional, and other client funds in the aggregate.